APankowska/car-sales-database-sql/README.md

 SQL project based on a car dealership scenario (Glam Cars).
 The aim is to design and implement a relational database and write SQL queries to analyse car sales data.

 ## Repository Contents
-  - schema - table definitions with primary and foreign keys
+  - schema.sql - table definitions with primary and foreign keys
-  - data - sample data used for testing queries
+  - data.sql - sample data used for testing queries
   - queries - SQL queries answering the assignment requirements

 ## Database Design